ImaginaryLandscape/django-multipage-form/README.md

 #### History

-The names of all form pages that the user has completed so far can be displayed as a series of hyperlinks, allowing the user to easily jump back and forth to make further changes.
+The names of all form pages that the user has completed so far can be displayed as a series of hyperlinks, allowing the user to jump back and forth to make further changes.
 The example project has:

     {% get_history as links %}
     {% if links %}